sigmod/sqlpp/document.md

 Operators perform a specific operation on the input values or expressions.
 AsterixDB SQL++ provides a full set of operators that you can use within its statements.
 Here are the categories of SQL++ operators:

-* Arithmetic Operators, to perform basic mathematical operations (such as addition, subtraction, multiplication, and divisions) on numbers.
+* Arithmetic operators, to perform basic mathematical operations;
-* Collection Operators, to evaluate expressions on collections or objects.
+* Collection operators, to evaluate expressions on collections or objects;
-* Comparison Operators, to compare two expressions.
+* Comparison operators, to compare two expressions;
-* Conditional Operators, to evaluate conditional logic in an expression
 * Logical Operators, to combine operators using Boolean logic.
-* String Operators, to concatenate two expressions.

 The following table summarizes the precedence order (from higher to lower) of all operators: